 The Oregon Timber Industry

 Oregon's logging and timber industry built several of Lane County's communities from Springfield to Oakridge.
+Along Highway 58, visit Rolling Rock Park in Lowell with installations of logging and rail equipment.
 Stay in the historic Westfir Lodge, near Oakridge, which was once the administrative office for the Westfir Lumber Company.
 Ask to see the old vault!
 If it is open, explore the Oakridge Pioneer Museum.

 Float the rivers used for transporting felled timbers, such as the Willamette or Siuslaw Rivers.
 Join a guided hike through a working forest, periodically hosted on the 675-acre Bauman Tree Farm which sustainably manages for wood production while protecting water, wildlife habitat, and recreational opportunities.
-In Springfield, try the sport of axe throwing (you must be at least 12 years old) and learn about today's use of wood at cool places like Urban Lumber
+In Springfield, try the sport of axe throwing (you must be at least 12 years old) and learn about today's use of wood at cool places like Urban Lumber.
+The Springfield History Museum has an exhibit showcasing the local logging industry.

 Eugene's "Counter Culture" Era